 We appreciate the challenges that some parents face when booking holidays, particularly during school holidays.
 However, all time in school is important and we are expecting that you will fully support the school as it responds to this new legislation.
 We will no longer grant time off school for holidays under any circumstances.

-In addition leave of absence will only be granted in exceptional circumstances for a limited period of time.
+In addition, leave of absence will only be granted in exceptional circumstances for a limited period of time.

 An academic year consists of 190 school (teaching days) – this leaves 175 none school days to spend on family time, visits, holidays, shopping, household and other appointments

-I would like to take this opportunity on behalf of the school to thank you for your full support in this matter by not taking your child out of school during term time.
+We would like to take this opportunity on behalf of the school to thank you for your full support in this matter by not taking your child out of school during term time.